1909sept03java/ambiorix-cruzangeles/Notes/RevatureDay20.md

 ## Spring

-Created in 2002 by PNOTAL
+Created in 2002 by PIVOTAL
 It is a dependency injection framework
 Dependency injection is a way to achieve inversion of control (IOC see below) Dependency just means a resource that will be used